It’s not easy.

 Not only is good help hard to find, but good help costs money — sometimes quite a bit.

 That’s a dilemma.
 When your computer might cost more to fix than to replace, things get frustrating, particularly when the problem being fixed is in software, implying that no new computer hardware is required at all.

 There’s no blanket recommendation I can make here, either.

 All I can say is that:

 - Good support is worth good money.

-- Replacing a machine brings with it its own set of issues, including transferring your data, getting used to a new version of the operating system, reconfiguring settings, and installing or replacing all your applications.
-These “hidden costs” come from somewhere – either the person you pay, or in the form of your own time to perform the tasks.
+- Replacing a machine brings its own set of issues, including transferring your data, getting used to a new version of the operating system, reconfiguring settings, and installing or replacing all your applications.
+These “hidden costs” come somewhere — either the person you pay, or in the form of your own time performing the tasks.

 Like a good car mechanic, taking the time and perhaps paying a little more money to establish a relationship with a good local computer repair technician can have lasting benefits.

 In many ways, I still feel I don’t have a truly qualified answer.
 “Ask around”, while valuable, seems insufficient.